The Most Popular Food in Miami, Florida, Ranked

 56

-A classic sandwich made with ham, roasted pork, Swiss cheese, pickles, and mustard on Cuban bread.
-It is a staple in Miami's Cuban culture.
+A staple in Miami, this sandwich is made with ham, roasted pork, Swiss cheese, pickles, mustard, and sometimes salami on Cuban bread.

 2. 2